BurnySc2/python-sc2/examples/competitive/README.md

 Make sure to notify AI-Arena if you need additional requirements (python packages) for your bot to run.
 A "requirements.txt" is not going to be read.

 Make an account on https://ai-arena.net/ and upload the zip file as a new bot.
 Make sure to select the right race and bot type (python).

+## Sc2AI & Probots

+The [ladderbots.json](ladderbots.json) file contains parameters to support play for Sc2AI and Probots.